 The cathedral was destroyed several times, especially during the Welsh – English wars of the thirteenth century.
 In 1282, as a result of the support of the Welsh by the then Bishop Anian II, the church was ravaged by English troops.
 Further destructions took place during the rebellion of Owain Glyndŵr in 1402.
 The Redman bishop completed reconstruction only in 1482.

-The English Civil War of the seventeenth century caused further damages, and the upper part of the tower collapsed in 1714, as a result of a fierce storm.
+The English Civil War of the seventeenth century caused next damages.
+Perhaps because of them, the strained upper part of the tower collapsed in 1714 during a violent storm.
 In 1778, the chapter house was demolished and the chancel was rebuilt.
 Sir George Gilbert Scott carried out a thorough renovation of the building in 1867-1875, during which many changes from the eighteenth and early nineteenth centuries were removed.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.